-Food for the Twos: The Key is Flexibility
+Food in Our Centers: The Key is Flexibility

-During the breakfast, lunch, and snacks provided, we will have the children drink milk, water, or juice from a cup.
-We will communicate each day with you to make sure your two-year-old is eating sufficient amount and variety of foods, and we want our toddlers to extend their acceptance of different kinds of foods.
+During the day, we provide breakfast, lunch, and snacks, and we will have children drink milk and water from a cup.
+We will communicate each day with you to make sure your child is eating sufficient amounts and variety of foods, and we want our toddlers to extend their acceptance of different kinds of foods.
 We are aware that they need time to feel comfortable with changes in their menus.

 Learning for Infants & Toddler’s